 Interestingly, eCPM of AXT impressions (refreshed ad impressions) increased over time — the same way it did for the First Impressions.

 As eCPM increased, the ad revenue followed the suit.
-You can see the ad revenue of AXT Impressions started raising at the beginning and reached the peak value near the end of Q4.
+You can see the ad revenue of AXT Impressions started raising at the beginning and reached the peak value near the end.

 Ad viewability of AXT Impressions slightly increased, but there’s more we want to convey in terms of viewability.